lajd/NeuralOverlap/README.md

 ## Methodology

-### <ins> Mapping read embeddings to Euclidean space for efficient nearest neighbour search </ins>
-We adopt the same methodology as [Convolutional-Embedding-for-Edit-Distance](https://arxiv.org/abs/2001.11692), whereby we train a CNN model to learn embeddings for sequence reads, mapping reads to a space where Euclidean distance is representative of edit distance.

-By mapping each sequence read to Euclidean space, we can leverage vector quantization methods such as [Faiss](https://github.com/facebookresearch/faiss), where indices permit very efficient approximate nearest neighbour search.
-Leveraging such technologies is particularly helpful for this use case, since the distribution of nearest neighbours is highly non-uniform (there are only a handful of similar reads and a large number of highly dissimilar reads, with very few datapoints in between).

 ### <ins> Simulated sequence reads datasets </ins>

 To validate our method, we use simulated sequence reads obtained by sampling real-world genomic (viral) datasets.
 In particular, we simulate Illumina MiSeq reads (300bp long) by sampling segments from the RefSeq genomes of Acanthamoeba Castellanii Mamavirus and Megavirus Chiliensis viruses.

 Because our model by default is trained to compare sequences of 128bp in length, and in the spirit of the Overlap Layout Concensus (OLC) algorithm's methodology, we extract 128bp prefix and suffix segments from each simulated read to populate our datasets.
 In this way, our network learns to compare the prefix/suffix of one read against the prefix/suffix of all other reads in the dataset.

+### <ins> Sequence similarity </ins>
+In our experiment, we use the Hamming distance to measure the similarities of sequences as a simplification.
+Because Levenshtein distance is more appropriate for genomic applications, this is an area for future work.

+### <ins> Mapping read embeddings to Euclidean space for efficient nearest neighbour search </ins>
+We adopt the same methodology as [Convolutional-Embedding-for-Edit-Distance](https://arxiv.org/abs/2001.11692), whereby we train a CNN model to learn embeddings for sequence reads, mapping reads to a space where Euclidean distance is representative of edit distance.

+During the training process, we use triplet loss to optimize for both reconstruction error (Euclidean distance between similar sequences should be small) and rank error (distance should be smaller for more similar sequences).

+By mapping each sequence read to Euclidean space, we can leverage vector quantization methods such as [Faiss](https://github.com/facebookresearch/faiss), where indices permit very efficient approximate nearest neighbour search.
+Leveraging such technologies is particularly helpful for this use case, since the distribution of nearest neighbours is highly non-uniform (there are only a handful of similar reads and a large number of highly dissimilar reads, with very few datapoints in between).

 ### <ins> Using top-T-recall-at-K as our primary performance metric </ins>